-Chemical Activity Acceptable purpose or specific exemption4 Perfluorooctane sulfonic acid (CAS No: 1763-23-1), its salts ^a and perfluorooctane Production Acceptable purpose: In accordance with Part III of this Annex, production of other chemicals to be used solely for the uses below.
+Chemical Activity Acceptable purpose or specific exemption4 Perfluorooctane Production Acceptable purpose: In accordance with Part III of this Annex, production of other chemicals to be used solely for the use below.
 Production for uses listed below.
-Specific exemption: As allowed for Parties listed in the Register. sulfonyl fluoride (CAS No: 307-35-7) ^a For example: potassium perfluorooctane sulfonate (CAS No: 2795-39-3); lithium perfluorooctane sulfonate (CAS No: 29457- 72-5); ammonium perfluorooctane sulfonate (CAS No: 29081-56-9); diethanolammonium perfluorooctane sulfonate (CAS No: 70225-14-8); tetraethylammonium perfluorooctane sulfonate (CAS No: 56773-42-3); didecyldimethylammonium perfluorooctane sulfonate (CAS No: 251099-16-8) Use Acceptable purpose: In accordance with Part III of this Annex for the following acceptable purposes, or as an intermediate in the production of chemicals with the following acceptable purposes: • Photo-imaging • Photo-resist and anti-reflective coatings for semi-conductors • Etching agent for compound semi- conductors and ceramic filters • Aviation hydraulic fluids • Metal plating (hard metal plating) only in closed-loop systems • Certain medical devices (such as ethylene tetrafluoroethylene copolymer (ETFE) layers and radio-opaque ETFE production, in-vitro diagnostic medical devices, and CCD colour filters) • Fire-fighting foam • Insect baits for control of leaf-cutting ants from Atta spp. and Acromyrmex spp.
+Specific exemption: None sulfonic acid (CAS No. 1763-23-1), its salts ^a and perfluorooctane sulfonyl fluoride (CAS No. 307-35-7) ^a For example: potassium perfluorooctane sulfonate (CAS No. 2795-39-3); lithium perfluorooctane sulfonate (CAS No. 29457-72-5); ammonium perfluorooctane sulfonate (CAS No. 29081-56-9); diethanolammonium perfluorooctane sulfonate (CAS No. 70225-14-8); tetraethylammonium perfluorooctane sulfonate (CAS No. 56773-42-3); didecyldimethylammonium perfluorooctane sulfonate (CAS No. 251099-16-8) Use Acceptable purpose: In accordance with Part III of this Annex for the following acceptable purpose, or as an intermediate in the production of chemicals with the following acceptable purpose: Insect baits with sulfluramid (CAS No. 4151-50-2) as an active ingredient for control of leaf-cutting ants from Atta spp. and Acromyrmex spp. for agricultural use only Specific exemption: Metal plating (hard-metal plating) only in closed-loop systems Fire-fighting foam for liquid fuel vapour suppression and liquid fuel fires (Class B fires) in installed systems, including both mobile and fixed systems, in accordance with paragraph 10 of part III of this Annex